 npm i node-red-contrib-rpiplc-node

-In this blog, we will test the analog read node.
+In this post, we will test the analog read node.

-The analog read node is an input node for reading the Raspberry PLC analog input pins.
+The analog read node is an input node for reading the industrial Raspberry Pi PLC analog input pins.

-Drag & drop the node to the flow, double-click and add new Raspberry PLC configuration by clicking on the pen.
+Drag & drop the node to the flow, double-click and add a new Raspberry Pi PLC controller configuration by clicking on the pen.

-Just select the model of the Raspberry PLC, click on Add and select an input.
+Just select the model of the Raspberry Pi based PLC, click on Add and select an input.
 Optionally, type a name for this node.

 Now, wire an inject node before the analog read, and add a debug node to get the analog values.